 This course looks at the principles economists use to model the behaviour of individual agents (firms, consumers, and policy authorities) and the ways in which they interact in a market economy.
 This course examines and builds upon core theories of microeconomics, and is structured around: market equilibrium; consumer demand; theory of the firm; pricing and output in competitive and monopolistic markets.
 The course explores the economic principles that underpin the influence of market structures - whether markets are competitive or monopolistic - on consumers and firms, how these principles can be applied to economic problems, and their implications for policy.

-Unit 8: Externalities, Public Goods and Asymmetric Information
+Unit 8 Externalities, Public Goods and Environmental Economics

 This course enables you to relate principles and practice to the financing decisions of enterprises in modern economies.
 The course analyses the decisions firms make about financing their investments in productive capital.